 Theology and Religious Studies Courses

 Note: Courses numbered in the 200s are Phase II; those in the 300s are Phase III; those in the 400s are special courses for majors or minors and also occasionally offered electives for all.
-See core curriculum, pages 28-29.
+See core curriculum section.